Government examines claims French migrant officers ‘falling short’ of standard

 But Downing Street insisted the Government was working in close co-operation with French authorities to help meet Rishi Sunak’s promise to “stop the boats”.

-A Daily Express investigation claimed some French police prefer to party rather than stop migrants, with officers admitting to letting boats sail to the UK.
+A Daily Express investigation claimed some French police prefer to party when they are off duty rather than stop migrants, with officers admitting to letting boats sail to the UK.

 Mr Sunak and French President Emmanuel Macron agreed a three-year deal costing UK taxpayers around £480 million to beef up efforts to stop migrants making the dangerous crossing in small boats.